onsecru/cors_playground/README.md

 </body>
 </html>
 ```
-5. Open the following url `https://another.domain.com/cors_attack.html` on a browser and look that the account information is display on the browser console.
+5. Load the following url `https://another.domain.com/cors_attack.html` on a browser, the account information will be displayed on the browser console.
 6. Use a http proxy such as Burp or the developer tools of the browser to observe the CORS requests/responses.
 ### Jump in
-To keep improving your skills and knowledge of CORS you might like to:

 1. Add/delete/modify the attributes of the cookie generated within this application.
 Look for the line:
 ```node